Skip to content

 5.2 DNS

 DNS (Domain Name System) is a distributed, hierarchical, cached database that maps hostnames to IP addresses.
-Understanding the caching behavior explains why DNS changes take time to propagate and why stale records cause connectivity problems.
+Understanding the caching behavior explains why DNS changes take time to propagate and why stale records cause connectivity issues.

 DNS stores different record types for different purposes.
 OT networks use most of these for device management, email routing, and reverse lookups.